Imthihaan: Premise

 Saeedha (Mariyam Manike) an ambitious and old-fashioned lady, works as a teacher where her married life is viewed as an example from the outside.
 Saeedha's husband, Saleem (Ali Shakir) was offered a job as a headmaster from an island far away from the capital.
 His decision to accept the offer arises complications in their married life.
 After his departure, Saleem started drifting apart from his family insisting to spend some alone time.
 Meanwhile, Saeedha's daughter, Shaama (Suneetha), started having an affair with a womanizer, Mohamed Aslam (Ahmed Giyas) and slowly becomes de-attached from the studies and her family responsibilities while coming home late.

 Upon learning Shaama and Aslam's affair, Saeedha despises their relationship to which Shaama reacts to quit her studies and marry Aslam instead.
 As life keeps testing her patience, Saleem informs her about his firm decision to divorce her and marry another woman.
-Shaama and Aslam finally gets married and she becomes pregnant to their first child.
+Shaama and Aslam finally get married and she becomes pregnant with their first child.
 Saeedha determines to accept the offer made by the young and modern school inspector, Jamaal (Reeko Moosa Manik) to lead the school based in a north atoll.
 She decides to relocate to that island to which Shaama has a different opinion.
 After the birth of their child, the couple faces several obstacles as Shaama lacks the assistance and help from her husband.